Ajatt-Tools/dictpopup/README.md

 ## Current state
 This is still very much a work in progress.
-**It only works on Linux** right now and the parser for the Yomichan dictionaries isn't fully implemented yet (for dictionaries with structured content).
+**It only works on Linux with X11** right now and the parser for the Yomichan dictionaries isn't fully implemented yet (for dictionaries with structured content).
 See `TODO.txt` for more.

 ## List of features
- * Fast startup time
- * Very low memory footprint / CPU usage
  * Deinflect
  * Kanjify e.g. お前 -> 御前
  * Yomichan-style lookup, i.e. decrease length of lookup until there is a match